 Are you looking to travel on one of the most "fun ships" at sea?
 Or do you want a vacation that has a little more glitz and glam?
 If you're looking for a breakdown of Carnival vs. MSC cruises, let us help!
 We've compiled information on food, cabins, price, activities, and more for these two lines to help you make the most informed decision for your cruise vacation.

 Both cruise lines' atmospheres are upbeat and lively.
 They're solid choices for families, but they also include plenty of onboard activities for all ages.

-Carnival is a great line for passengers who don't take themselves too seriously, featuring casual, affordable fun and daring additions to its newest ships.
-Just some of these include IMAX movie theaters; SkyRide aerial recumbent bikes suspended above the outer decks; and BOLT, the first roller coaster at sea.
+Carnival is a great line for passengers who don't take themselves too seriously, which is why they say they have the most "fun ships" at sea.
+These ships feature casual, affordable fun, and daring additions to its newest ships.
+These additions include IMAX movie theaters; SkyRide aerial recumbent bikes suspended above the outer decks; and BOLT, the first roller coaster at sea.

 MSC, on the other hand, offers a more glitzy experience.
 Fine art and Swarovski crystal staircases lend themselves to an elegant -- but still fairly casual -- atmosphere.
 It's important to note that the line has some ships designed specifically with North Americans in mind, but it has a largely international cruiser base, with vessels often making key announcements in several languages and serving up leisurely meals that can take hours.

 Additionally, MSC Cruises prides itself on adopting the latest in onboard technology, from in-cabin virtual assistants that can give you the latest news or weather reports to apps and digital signage that prevent you from getting lost onboard and allow you to make reservations for dinner and shows.

 Both lines offer free meals for breakfast, lunch and dinner in the onboard self-service buffets and waiter-served main dining rooms.